o28o/dictPlugin/ExtentionMethod.md

-Adding Pali Lookup to any site, works for any browser that supports custom js extentions. e.g. Chrome, Edge, Brave.
+Adding Pali Lookup to any site, works for any browser that supports custom js extentions. e.g. Chrome, Edge, Brave, Safari.

 1. Install one of the custom js extentions of your choice: e.g. Tampermonkey, ScriptCat, Violentmonkey.
 2. Create a custom script with the code listed below.
-Header might slightly vary.
 This code is suitable for Tampermonkey and ScriptCat without any changes.
+For other extentions header part might slightly vary.
 3. Enable the plugin, enable the custom script.
 4. Open or refresh page and click the desired word.
 Enjoy.

 This is a pretty basic code.
-If you'll get better solution for this case, please let me know.
+If you'll improve it or get better solution for this case, please let me know.

-   ## Code to paste
+   ## Code to paste in step 2
 ```
 // ==UserScript==
 // @name         dict.dhamma.gift lookup